Peer Lisdorf: Management career

 After retiring from playing association football in 2001, Peer trained to become a coach and was granted a UEFA Pro Licence.
 He became the assistant manager of Brøndby IF under the head coach, Aurelijus Skarbalius, until 2013.
 Peer Lisdorf also became head coach of the Brøndby IF's women's team, in Denmark's highest-league football division, Elitedivisionen.
 Under Lisdorf's management, the team enjoyed huge success, winning the league four times.
 Lisdorf later moved on to manage Ballerup-Skovlunde Fodbold, and after this, became the coach for HB Køge's women's team (HB Køge Kvindeelite).
 Even though it was HB Køge Kvindeelite's first time in the Elitedivisionen, Lisdorf led them to win the title (the first in their entire history), and even led them to the Champions League qualification.
 After winning the Danish championship, the team ran off the pitch, picked up Lisdorf and carried him onto the pitch, bringing him multiple beers and chanting his name.

 Outside football

 Peer has two younger brothers, Bjørn and Jens, who are twins.
 His younger brother, Bjørn, also played professional football for some time, and is now a live streamer and an associate of Ice Poseidon.
-Peer has been known to occasionally appear on Bjørn's livestreams.
+Jens has been known to occasionally appear on Bjørn's livestreams.